EMCJava/WuWaOpt/readme.md

 ```bash
 WuWaScan.exe
 ```
-> ⚠️ Only support 1280x720 in Traditional Chinese until Kuro fix this, or I have motivation to implementing echo scanning in character page\
+> ⚠️Only support 1280x720 in Traditional Chinese until Kuro fix this, or I have motivation to implementing echo scanning in character page\
 > ![Text overlapping](data/overlapping.png)

 > Traditional Chinese